 Meeting our children's needs, and making them feel safe, is not spoiling them!

-I am not sure why fulfilling a child's needs for love and safety is considered spoiling them.
+Unfortunately in some circles, fulfilling a child's needs for love and safety is considered spoiling them.
 We provide for our children's needs for shelter, food, and education without question.
 Yet when it comes to the need for love and responsiveness, it's ok in the eyes of society for that to be conditional.

 Attachment Parenting with Older Children